 Charter public schools change lives.
 Here’s how.

-In Illinois, twelve schools are authorized by the Illinois State Charter School Commission.* Eight are located in Chicago.
+In Illinois, twelve schools are authorized by the Illinois State Board of Education.* Eight are located in Chicago.

 The traditional public education system in Illinois has not adequately prepared all students to live successful lives.
 A history of systemic injustice has led to some students being underserved.
 Despite many reform efforts, too many Black/African American, Latino, low-income and students with disabilities are still leaving school underprepared for success.